-Leopold, left, and Japanese-style jiggers (image: Tim Nusog)
+Cocktail Kingdom’s Leopold jigger, left, and a Japanese-style jigger (image: Tim Nusog)

 As with so much of booze history, the origins of the jigger are, well, imprecise.
 Some say it was named for the jiggermast, the lowest sail on a ship’s fourth mast.
 (Remember, British sailors were adamant about getting their daily ration of rum or gin.)
 Others claim that it’s a made-up nonsense term like “thingamajig.”

 We do know this: In the early 19th century, the jigger came to be know as a portion of hooch approximately two-and-a-half ounces.
 But the double-ended version we see today, which consists of two unequally sized conical vessels, was patented in Chicago in 1893 by inventor Cornelius Dungan.

 Until Prohibition, the jigger was usually two U.S. fluid ounces, a bit more generous than today’s standard size of one-and-a-half U.S. fluid ounces, yet more proof that Prohibition ruined everything.
 But today you’ll find double-ended hourglass-shaped jiggers that hold one and two ounces, one-and-a-half and three-quarters ounces, and several other combinations.

 Cocktail Kingdom’s Leopold jigger is curvier and squatter, reminiscent of two tiny coupes or wine glasses fused together.
 The Japanese-style jigger is more angled, sleeker.
 So which one measures up?